Hugh Dalton: Early life

 He went on to study at the London School of Economics (LSE) and the Middle Temple.
 During the First World War he was called up into the Army Service Corps, later transferring to the Royal Artillery.
+In January 1917, he transferred to the Royal Artillery.
 He served as a lieutenant on the French and Italian fronts, where he was awarded the Italian decoration, the Medaglia di Bronzo al Valor Militare, in recognition of his "contempt for danger" during the retreat from Caporetto; he later wrote a memoir of the war called With British Guns in Italy.
-Following demobilisation, he returned to the LSE and the University of London as a lecturer, where he was awarded a DSc for a thesis on the principles of public finance in 1920.
+Dalton's military service was the formative event of his youth.
+Dalton later wrote: "I am of that generation which during the Great War was massacred in droves upon the battlefields.
+Like many millions of others, I served in the Army and unlike most of the best friends of my youth I survived the war.
+It was my beliefs that politics, rightly handled, can put an end to war, which more than anything else, drew me into the active life of politics when the war was over."
+Unlike many others involved in the Labour Party in the interwar period, Dalton was no pacifist, and instead embraced the idea that collective security and armed deterrence were the best means of avoiding another world war.
+Following demobilisation, he returned to the LSE and the University of London as a lecturer, where he was awarded a DSc (hence his title "Dr Dalton") for a thesis on the principles of public finance in 1920.

-There have been suggestions that he was homosexual, but they are rejected by his major biographer Ben Pimlott, who states "no evidence exists that Dalton ever had a sexual relationship with another man, and his private life seems to have been one of blameless monogamy."
-However he does refer to Dalton having "homosexual tendencies", mentioned below.